clblamires/ninesjournal/_posts/2020-06-07-the-doomed-one.md

 They could read it as it was written in their fey language, Sylvan.
 It was a record of Demetria’s sister and how Arkelander had killed her by cutting down the tree.
 He used it for a mast on the Gjallerhorn, just as Demetria had said.
 Demetria, stricken with grief, blamed mortals for the wrongs in the Emerald Isles and swore vengeance.
 The titan Khar’shan heard her cries and offered her great power and knowledge in exchange for fealty.
 Demetria’s deeds were awful.
 Clio and I were right about the rituals she and the goatlings were performing.
 Explicit instructions for converting mortal women into hybrid fey monsters were written in the book.
 The women would feed on the prepared bodies of the men.
 They became the Manaeds, the women we fought yesterday.

 Briar tore out a page from the book (explaining to Clio and me that it was a potion recipe) and set fire to the book.
 I admit I wasn’t thrilled to lose the book.
-I wanted to learn to speak Sylvan like Clio and Briar, but I guess I didn’t want to learn it from this horrible book.
+I wanted to learn to speak Sylvan like Clio and Briar, but I guess I didn’t want to learn it from this horrible tome.
 The idea of carrying a book wrapped in human skin was appalling.
 I will have to remember to ask Dia if she can recommend a language book for me when we get to Altea.

 After a few hours, Actaeon and Torag looked well enough to travel.
 We set off for Altea with the surviving kids.
 I will carry the Horn of Selesnya.
 I’ll write more later.

-\---
+---

 A *lot* of things just happened.
 It’s morning now, and I don’t know how that happened.
 Yesterday, we arrived in Altea just as the sun had gone down.
 Thankfully, I was able to complete the Sacrament of Sunset just in time.
 The kids all went to their homes.
 Thericles, the keeper of the God King’s vineyards, gave us a Javelin of Lightning as thanks for saving Corinna.
 Dia ushered us back to the Dragon’s Tooth Inn for rest.
 We gathered in a large room and decided to drink from the Horn of Selesnya, completing the first of our three heroic tasks.